SmartArduino/gitnova.github.io/docs/Robot/Engine/XD-37GB520DCMotor/XD-37GB520DCMotor.md

 **Q: What range is this motor used in**

-**A:**As long as the **size, voltage, speed and torque** of the motor can meet your requirements, this product can be used in any mechanical automation equipment
+A: As long as the **size, voltage, speed and torque** of the motor can meet your requirements, this product can be used in any mechanical automation equipment

 **Q:Can this type of motor adjust speed**

-**A:**Can adjust the speed, but the motor speed can **only be reduced not adjustable high**, such as you buy the motor is 100 RPM, so only can be adjusted between 0~100, **the lower the speed of the motor torque**
+A:Can adjust the speed, but the motor speed can **only be reduced not adjustable high**, such as you buy the motor is 100 RPM, so only can be adjusted between 0~100, **the lower the speed of the motor torque**

 **Q: Can this motor be forward and reverse**

-**A:** Yes , if the positive pole of the power supply is connected to the M+ of the motor and the negative pole is connected to the M- of the motor, the motor is rotating in the forward direction, and the positive pole of the power supply is connected to the M+ of the motor.
+A: Yes , if the positive pole of the power supply is connected to the M+ of the motor and the negative pole is connected to the M- of the motor, the motor is rotating in the forward direction, and the positive pole of the power supply is connected to the M+ of the motor.
 The M- and negative poles of the motor are connected to the M+ of the motor, and the motor will reverse.